fantaya/jekyll/.github/CONTRIBUTING.markdown

 ## Code Contributions

 Interesting in submitting a pull request?
 Awesome.
 Read on.
-There's a few common gotchas, we'd love to help you avoid.
+There's a few common gotchas that we'd love to help you avoid.

 ### Tests and documentation